 I was happy with the way that this chicken turned out.
 Actually really happy.
 Not only was the chicken perfectly cooked, the clean up was a lot easier too because cooking the chicken covered for the the majority of the time keeps the splatter to a minimum.

 You could use this this technique with any flavor of fried chicken I’m sure but I chose, because I’m kind of obsessed, to use garlic as the main seasoning in this dish.
-The chicken is simply coated with a dry rub of salt, pepper, paprika and granulated garlic and allowed to marinated for at least 4 hours.
+The chicken is simply coated with a dry rub of salt, pepper, paprika and granulated garlic and marinated for at least 4 hours.
 The longer the better.
 Finally when you’re ready to cook you simply dredge the chicken in flour.
 That’s it.
 No wet batter.
 No egg/milk wash.
 Just flour.
 And then fry until perfection.

 But the deliciousness does not stop there my friends.
 No, not at all.
 After you fry the chicken, you saute garlic in olive oil with a little parsley, just until the garlic is fragrant, and then pour that over the plate of freshly fried chicken.